7 Advanced Guitar Mixing Techniques for an Amazing Guitar Production

 2. Fast Attack to Reduce String Sound – Compression is used to create shape, it’s not just used to control the volume.
 A really fast attack really pushes down on the initial strum, resulting in a more pad-like sound.

 If you combine a fast attack with a fast/medium release you’ll end up with a chord that seems to wash over you, especially if you hit the chords(and your compressor) hard.

 3. Re-amp if Needed – Re-amping means routing your performance from your DAW into an amp and recording it again.
-If you recorded a great performance through a guitar emulator and you’re not satisfied with the sound, re-amping is a great way to give your electric guitar more depth.
+If you recorded a great performance through a guitar emulator and you’re not satisfied with the great way to give your electric guitar more depth.
 It’s a perfect way to tweak a great performance that has a lackluster sound.

 4. Cut at 800 Hz – I always seem to dip a little at 800 Hz, it takes the cheap sound away.
 Especially if I’m working with cheap guitars.

 5. EQ the reverb – Reverb is the number one culprit when it comes to a muddy mix.
 This trick is applicable to any instrument, but make sure to filter out some of the low-end of your reverb send when mixing electric guitar.
 It’ll still give your guitar space and depth, but without the unnecessary muddiness.

 Not sure where to start with EQ?
 Sign up for my free course here.